 July 17th 2013 18:02:37 PM

 Last month we discussed the question of going paperless.
 While some manufacturing and distribution companies are waiting until the last possible minute to transition to a paperless warehouse (after all, old habits do die hard), many more companies are looking for ways to eliminate their paper-based processes now to increase efficiency and productivity.

 Going paperless in the warehouse can challenging, to say the least.
 Many warehouses were built and run solely on paper systems.
 Invoices were on paper.
 Work instructions were written down.
-Bill of materials, routings, receipts, material movements, and many other things were maintained through paper.
+Bill of materials, routing, receipts, material movements, and many other things were maintained through paper.
 For many years, it was the foundation of all information within the warehouse because there were no other options.
-The emergence of warehouse management systems (WMS), barcoding devices and software (such as Sage 100 and Sage 500 barcoding software), and mobile applications has provided us with a plethora of options to track and maintain business-critical information.
+The emergence of warehouse management systems (WMS), barcoding devices and software (such as Sage 100 barcoding software), and mobile applications has provided us with a plethora of options to track and maintain business-critical information.

 Going paperless in the warehouse is no easy task, but it is worth the effort in the end.
 Keep the following strategies in mind as you transition to a paperless environment (or as paperless as possible):